 Wrestling Cheerleading teaches the sport of wrestling.
 Cheerleaders learn cheers for the home and away matches and scoring for away tournaments.
 Their efforts help the coaches to ensure the wrestlers get the points they earned.
-Our home tournament, GP West, cheerleaders keep score and run the clocks for the referees.
+At our home tournament, cheerleaders keep score and run the clocks for the referees.
 Being a part of the Wrestling program provides a rewarding experience and a fun way to get involved in athletics at BHS.

-Tryouts: Available to Freshman – Senior girls by signing up the first day of school.
+Available to Freshman – Senior girls by signing up the first day of school.
+You must have a current sports physical on file in the BHS athletic office prior to Tuesday, August 27, 2019.
 The season runs September to the end of February.

 For more information, please contact Kim Marek.